TheStatsProject/LMPF/docs/source/index.rst

 About LMPF
 ----------

-**LMPF** (Labor Market and Population Forecasting) is a Python toolkit for analyzing the labor market and GDP impact of native and foreign-born populations in the United States.
+**LMPF** is a Python toolkit for analyzing the labor market and GDP impact of native and foreign-born populations in the United States.
-It unifies data from the U.S. Census Bureau and Federal Reserve Economic Data (FRED), giving researchers, policymakers, and data scientists robust tools to forecast and visualize the economic effects of migration and demographic change.
+It integrates U.S. Census Bureau and Federal Reserve Economic Data (FRED) for policy, research, and data science applications.

 .. _features: